RasaHQ/rasa/docs/docker_walkthrough.rst

 Then retrain your NLU model.
-In contrast to the previous training also mount the ``config`` directory which contains the NLU configuration and specify it in the run command.
+In contrast to the previous training also mount the ``config`` directory which contains the NLU configuration and specify it in the run command:

 .. code-block:: bash